Crystal Reports Viewers

 This may be because the first ‘viewer’ users are likely to try is the one put out by SAP/BO.
 This ‘viewer’ is not in my list because it doesn’t perform the primary function of a viewer – allowing you to refresh a report.
 So it can pretty safely be ignored.

 In this post I will compare most of the viewer programs available.
 I will provide their core features, prices, a brief introduction and what sets each product apart.
 Each section is linked to the vendor’s website so you can get more information if needed.
-I have also created a detailed feature matrix (PDF) that shows some of the specifics for comparison.
+I have also created a detailed feature matrix (XLS) that shows some of the specifics for comparison.
 To clarify some of the terms in the matrix I have written a glossary (PDF) of the terms used.

 To avoid repetition, when I say a tool covers ‘all the basics’ I mean that it can: